 This probably isn’t the kind of book you’d read just kinda sorta for fun, although there are some pretty enjoyable moments.
 I focused on the fun bits and skimmed the rest.
 It’s written for a high reading level audience, and the author’s vocabulary is certainly a lot better than mine is.
 It’s the kind of book where a word like “indubitably” seems like it just flows rather than being a sign of someone trying to show off.

-The books covers things like sentence structure and grammar (including the genitive case, which my Polish blogging friend Emilia might be interested to hear), but the bits I found most interesting were aimed at geeks like me who are used to academic-style or niche professional writing who want to share our words with the rest of the world in a way that doesn’t bore them to tears.
+The book covers things like sentence structure and grammar (including the genitive case, which my Polish blogging friend Emilia might be interested to hear), but the bits I found most interesting were aimed at geeks like me who are used to academic-style or niche professional writing who want to share our words with the rest of the world in a way that doesn’t bore them to tears.

 He tells us to stop it with “the prissy use of quotation marks—sometimes called shudder quotes or scare quotes—to distance the writer from a common idiom.”
 I’m a shudder offender, although I don’t think my motivations are prissy.
 My own shudder-worthy peeve is arbitrary capitalization.